NickCulbertson/Now-Page-Template/README.md

 An Open Source HTML Template to create a Now Page for your site.
 It's as easy as adding a page to your site.
 Visit https://nownownow.com/about for more detail on what a "Now Page" is, and why you should make one, too.

-(Click the image to watch the Now Page Template | Introduction & Tutorial | Open Source HTML Page)
+(Click the image to watch Now Page Template | Introduction & Tutorial)

 [![Now Page Template | Introduction & Tutorial | Open Source HTML Page](https://img.youtube.com/vi/RlTcHFIg8gU/0.jpg)](https://www.youtube.com/watch?v=RlTcHFIg8gU "Now Page Template | Introduction & Tutorial | Open Source HTML Page")